 Dogs Bury Bones As A Form of Survival

-A dog’s natural instinct is to keep his things protected and in a safe place.
+Why do dogs bury their bones?
+Because a dog’s natural instinct is to keep his things protected and in a safe place.
 Dogs used to bury items as a form of survival.
 They would roam in packs and hunt for their food.
 As you can imagine, this would take some time so when they caught something they didn’t want to risk losing it.
 So what did they do?
 They buried it.
 Later, they would come back to it to eat.

 They basically created a refrigerator for their food.
 Burying their food would help with many things.
-Other creatures couldn’t find it, the food was kept fresher longer and it was “marinated” with a decadent earthy flavor!
+Other creatures couldn’t find it, the food was kept fresher longer and it was “marinated” with a decadent, earthy flavor!

 Why Do Domestic Dogs Bury Things?

 As domesticated pets, most dogs don’t have to hunt for food today.
 So why are they still burying things?
 Well, first of all, it’s their natural instinct!
 Dogs have the urge to ensure they’ll have food later.
 So they bury their food sometimes to make sure their needs are met.

 Another reason is that you may be giving your dog too much!
 (Is there such a thing? 😉 ) Spoiling your dog with too much food, toys or treats can result in them burying it.
 They may not want to risk having it taken away from them so they say, “Neat!
 I’ll save this for later!”
 So, by not overfeeding, you may prevent obesity and excessive burying in the yard, too.

 Dogs also bury items as a game.
 They may be looking for you to play with them.
 Things buried in this instance may not be their own items but instead your shiny belongings like jewelry, shoes and smaller electronics.
 These are often things that they see as being valuable to you.
 So, they could be items you use on a regular basis.
 If this is happening, your dog may be bored or lonely and seeking attention.

 Video: Travelers Insurance Commercial Dog with Bone